 Having a basic understanding of engine oil is a must for the professional and private pilot, here we can only scratch on the surface of a very interesting subject.

-The oil system in an aircraft engine is very reliable and needs little maintenance, changing oil and filters in regular intervals plus visual inspection.
-The pilot must keep an eye on levels, pressures and temperatures during operation.
+The oil system in an aircraft engine is very reliable and needs little maintenance in the form of changing oil and filters on regular intervals plus visual inspection.
+The pilot must keep an eye on levels, pressures and temperatures during operation of the aircraft.

 Engine oil has a number of important functions:

 Oil must carry out all these functions under harsh conditions like low and high temperatures, pressure and shearing effects without any side effect.
 In part I of Engine Lubrication we discussed all off the above but cleaning.
 During an oil change, the oil together with suspended contaminants is being removed from the engine and it forms a very important part of preventive maintenance.

 Normally ashless dispersant oils are used after the first 100 hours of engine run in.
 These contain additives capable of holding dirt in the engine suspended so that they can be collected by the filter, if large enough, or removed during an change.
 This is very important since there are many small passages in the engine which could clog up and cause oil starvation.

 During engine operation the oil collects dirt from several places, from the atmosphere through the air filter, soot during start and idling, hot areas cause coke (burnt oil), blow-by gases produce sulfuric acids and water vapor is attracted after engine shutdown, overnight parking and startup.